thepigeonoftime/chromium-updater/README.md

 Linux / Windows support coming up

 --
-Safest to install from the [https://chrome.google.com/webstore/detail/chromium-updater/ccgjmadhdidfloacagcnnodbkedkjedg](Chrome Webstore)
+Safest to install from the [Chrome Webstore](https://chrome.google.com/webstore/detail/chromium-updater/ccgjmadhdidfloacagcnnodbkedkjedg)

 For manual install, go to `chrome://extensions`, turn on Developer Mode at the top, click 'Load unpacked extension' and load the folder contents.
 Auto Updates won't work when installed this way.